atdheboshnjaku/ExternalAPIProductsToWoo/README.md

 - [x] Setup plugin using OOP and namespaces
 - [x] Create method to add products from external API
 - [x] Create method to download product images into the media library and assign it to each product as a featured image
-- [ ] Create method to update products if external API products dont match, such as price or stock
+- [x] Create method to update products if external API products dont match, such as price or stock
+- [X] Update code to Woocommerce 3 CRUD
+- [ ] Prevent images from being downloaded if they already exist and are the same
 - [ ] Cleanup, refactor and finalize the plugin

 ## License